-The OPA642 is internally compensated and is stable in unity gain with a phase margin of approximately $60^{\circ}$ .
-However, the unity gain buffer is the most demanding circuit configuration for loop stability and oscillations are most likely to occur in this gain.
-If possible, use the device in a noise gain of two or greater to improve phase margin and reduce the susceptibility to oscillation.
-(Note that, from a stability standpoint, an inverting gain of -1V/V is equivalent to a noise gain of 2.)
+The OPA643 is internally compensated and is stable in a noise gain of 5 or greater with a phase margin of approximately 60° .
+Higher gains will improve phase margin and reduce the susceptibility to oscillation.
+(Note that, from a stability standpoint, an inverting gain of -5V/V is equivalent to a noise gain of 6.)
 Gain and phase response for other gains are shown in the Typical Performance Curves.

-The high-frequency response of the OPA642 in a good layout is very flat with frequency.
+The high-frequency response of the OPA643 in a good layout is very flat with frequency.
 However, some circuit configurations such as those where large feedback resistances are used, can produce high-frequency gain peaking.
 This peaking can be minimized by connecting a small capacitor in parallel with the feedback resistor.
 This capacitor compensates for the closed-loop, high frequency, transfer function zero that results from the time constant formed by the input capacitance of the amplifier (typically 2pF after PC board mounting), and the input and feedback resistors.
 The selected compensation capacitor may be a trimmer, a fixed capacitor, or a planned PC board capacitance.
 The capacitance value is strongly dependent on circuit layout and closed-loop gain.
 Using small resistor values will preserve the phase margin and avoid peaking by keeping the break frequency of this zero sufficiently high.
 When high closedloop gains are required, a three-resistor attenuator (tee network) is recommended to avoid using large value resistors with large time constants.